Paul Justin Compton

 Paul Compton (born 1944) is an Emeritus Professor at the University of New South Wales (UNSW).
 He was also the former Head of the UNSW School of Computer Science and Engineering.
 He is known for proposing "ripple-down rules".

 Career

 Paul Compton worked at the Garvan Institute before his appointment at UNSW.
-He was the Head of School from 1996–1998, and again from 2003-2010.
+He was the Head of School from 1996 to 1998, and again from 2003 to 2010.
 He was very popular as Head of School, and upon his retirement a large gathering fare-welled him, as well as creating a YouTube slide-show tribute.

 Research

 Paul Compton along with R. Jansen proposed "ripple-down rules" in 1988.